 There is no great 'moral wrong' in telling a 'common knowledge' type white-lie which does more to soothe the child than mislead the parent.

 There is a legal wrong, if a civil servant either tells this lie to make his own life easier or for some other purpose of his own.
-However, there may not be any moral wrong at all.
+But a legal wrong isn't necessarily a moral wrong.

 However, in this case, it seems that there is a moral wrong done, not by border guards, but some person or combination of persons not all of whom can be held legally accountable for their actions.